Join VAHS

 VAHS relies heavily on the financial support of individuals and businesses to fund various projects which enhance the quality of life for residents and tourists.

-Two such projects are the art installation of the beautiful Circus Mural highlighting the thirty-two-year history the circus called Venice home, and the casting of an all-bronze statue of city planner John Nolen to be unveiled in time for the Centennial Celebrations.
+One such project is the commission of an all-bronze statue of city planner John Nolen to be unveiled in time for the Centennial Celebrations.

-In addition, donations support the continuing maintenance of the Depot Campus where nearly 65,000 people have enjoyed the 1927 Historic Venice Train Depot and the Circus Car Museum.
+In addition, donations support the continuing maintenance of the Depot Campus where over 60,000 people have enjoyed the 1927 Historic Venice Train Depot and the Circus Car Museum.
 VAHS is also working on another project to refurbish the Caboose, which will be a welcome addition to the Depot Campus.

 The following are highlights of the projects and how you can help to support our efforts.